narmitag/narmitag.github.io/content/post/using_kind.md

 ```

-More complex configurations can be defined via a yaml file e.g. A control plane node and 3 workers
+More complex configurations can be defined via a yaml file

+## A control plane node and 3 workers

 ```yaml
 kind: Cluster